-FOXBOROUGH, MA (WHDH) - Thanks to a strong leadership core, the New England Patriots are on the cusp of making a 6th straight appearance in the AFC Championship game.
+FOXBOROUGH, MASS.
+(WHDH) - Thanks to a strong leadership core, the New England Patriots are on the cusp of making a 6th straight appearance in the AFC Championship game.
 Only the Houston Texans stand in their way.

 The eight-time defending AFC East champions are in a familiar position that they don’t take lightly.